dschmenk/PLASMA/README.md

 Expressions can be built up with constants, variables, function calls, addresses, and pointers/arrays.
 Comparison operators evaluate to 0 or -1 instead of the more traditional 0 or 1.
 The use of -1 allows binary operations to be applied to other non-zero values and still retain a non-zero result.
 Any conditional tests check only for zero and non-zero values.

-Operators on values can be unary, `-myvar`, binary `var1 * var2`, and ternary  `testvar > 0 ?? trueValue :: falseValue`.
+Operators on values can be unary: `-myvar`, binary: `var1 * var2`, and ternary: `testvar > 0 ?? trueValue :: falseValue`.
 The unary and binary operators are algebraic and referencing in nature.
 The ternary operator is logical, like an inline `if-then-else` clause (it works just like the ternary `? :` operator in C like languages).

 There are four basic types of data that can be manipulated: constants, variables, addresses, and functions.
 Memory can only be read or written as either a byte or a word.
 Bytes are unsigned 8-bit quantities, words are signed 16-bit quantities.
 Everything on the evaluation stack is treated as a word.
 Other than that, any value can be treated as a pointer, address, function, character, integer, etc.  There are convenience operations in PLASMA to easily manipulate addresses and expressions as pointers, arrays, structures, functions, or combinations thereof.
 If a variable is declared as a byte, it can be accessed as a simple, single dimension byte array by using brackets to indicate the offset.
 Any expression can calculate the indexed offset.
 A word variable can be accessed as a word array in the same fashion.
 In order to access expressions or constants as arrays, a type identifier has to be inserted before the brackets.  a `.` character denotes a byte type, a `:` character denotes a word type.
 Along with brackets to calculate an indexed offset, a constant can be used after the `.` or `:` and will be added to the base address.
 The constant can be a defined const to allow for structure style syntax.
 If the offset is a known constant, using the constant offset is a much more efficient way to address the elements over an array index.
 Multidimensional arrays are treated as arrays of array pointers.